Heroin is also referred to as Smack, Thunder, Hell Dust, Big H, Nose Drops, Skag, Junk

 Turn to the Professionals

-Withdrawal from heroin is not a home project; the results can be fatal.
+Withdrawal from it is not a home project; the results can be fatal.
 Never ask the abuser to “just quit.”
 This is a serious medical condition.
-The addict can no more cure themselves than a cancer patient can.
+The addict can no more cure them than a cancer patient can.
 The families of addicts, their family physicians nor their clergy can help the addict through withdrawal.
 This is absolutely an inpatient procedure within a specialized facility.

 There are many methods and venue of treatment available.
 Start with a talk with a local addiction counselor.
 They are usually available in cities and counties as part of the local mental health clinic.
 They can educate families of addicts about the addiction itself.
 They can also help you find out more about what inpatient treatment is available.
 You can also visit the websites of various treatment facilities and learn about their programs and success rates, or call and speak with one of the staff members.